2006 Sanaa prison escape: Reactions

 The escape has been described as a major embarrassment for the Yemeni government, and a significant blow to its campaign against al-Qaeda.
 The US ambassador to Yemen, Thomas C. Krajeski, called it a major setback in the counterterrorism partnership between the two nations.
 Retrospectively, the event is seen as the beginning of a period of mistrust in relations between Yemen and the US.
-US officials were particularly angered with the fact that Badawi was among the escapees, as he was involved in an attack on a US Navy warship and had had escaped from prison once before.
+US officials were particularly angered with the fact that Badawi was among the escapees, as he was involved in an attack on a US Navy warship and had escaped from prison once before.
 Shortly after the escape, State Department spokesperson Sean McCormack emphasized to the Yemeni government the importance of capturing the fugitives and offered assistance if requested.
 Speaking at a press conference on 9 February, Homeland Security Advisor Frances Townsend said:I find the developments in Yemen not only deeply disappointing, but of enormous concern to us, especially given the capabilities and the expertise of the people who were there.
 We are disappointed that they were all housed together.
 We are disappointed that their restrictions in prison weren't more stringent.
 We have spoken with our colleagues in Yemen through our ambassador and expressed this to them and asked them for the strongest and most transparent cooperation so that we can help them.Several former US officials alleged that the escape was facilitated in some way by elements within the Yemeni government.
 Suspicion fell particularly on the PSO due to its history of unreliability as well as the fact that it had assisted hundreds of Yemenis in joining the Afghan mujahideen and absorbed many former jihadists after the Soviet–Afghan War, potentially compromising it with internal al-Qaeda sympathizers.
 An anonymous US official described to Newsweek a cable from the US embassy in Sanaa which mentioned "the lack of obvious security measures on the streets" and deduced that "PSO insiders must have been involved."
 A European counterterrorism official called the escape "impossible ... without any involvement of prisons guards, prison administration, etc."